What is the best breast pump?

-Most mums worry that there baby is not getting enough milk, it’s the number one reason for stopping breastfeeding in the UK.
-Expressing milk allows you to increase your milk supply by stimulating the hormone which helps you produce milk – the more you express the more you make.
+Most mums worry that their baby is not getting enough milk, it’s the number one reason for stopping breastfeeding in the UK.
+Expressing milk allows you to increase your milk supply by stimulating the hormone which helps you produce milk – the more you express, the more you make.
 Physically seeing how much milk your baby is taking is also a huge relief for a lot of mums.

 Getting a Rest

 Breastfeeding can be a big responsibility, after all, you are the only person with that can feed your baby.
 Sometimes its just nice to hand over the reigns for one feed and a lot of dads appreciate getting to feel the bond of feeding a baby.
 So you can go for forty winks while dad or granny tend to baby.

 Unfortunately breastfeeding in public is a rather taboo subject and a lot of women are embarrassed to feed in public.
 Expressing milk means you can breastfeed in the comfort of your own home and pump when you need to visit family or in public.

 This is the official name for fear of breastfeeding and is a real issue for a lot of women.
 Exclusive pumping is lesser known an option available to mums who still want their baby to receive all the benefits of breast milk.

 Breast pumps have a lot of benefits; however, they also have their limitations.
 Let’s have a look at things you should consider before you buy a breast pump.